frontegg/frontegg-nextjs/README.md

 ### Add to existing project

-To Add Frontegg to your existing Nextjs project, follow below steps:
+To Add Frontegg to your existing Next.JS project, follow below steps:

 1. Use package manager to install Frontegg Next.JS library.